drsusmitadas/mesalabs-day4-lab1/content/monday/lab-1.md

 {{< /details >}}

+#### 8 : The mixing-length parameter

-8. MESA uses the mixing-length theory (MLT) to describe the transport by convection.
-This theory relies on a scaling factor
+MESA uses the mixing-length theory (MLT) to describe the transport by convection.
+This theory relies on the scaling factor
-$\alpha_{MLT}$ which is a fairly uncertain parameter in stellar evolution.
+$\alpha_{MLT}$, which expresses for how many pressure scale heights a convective fluid parcel maintains its properties.
+Typically values range between 1 and 3.
 **You should check what MESA's default value of this
 $\alpha_{MLT}$ parameter is.**